ROCm/omnitrace/docs/reference/development-guide.rst

 possible to perform tasks such as periodically enabling tracing for brief periods of time in between long periods without data collection during the application.
 For example, ``OMNITRACE_TRACE_PERIODS = realtime:10:1:5 process_cputime:10:2:20`` enables
-five periods of no data collection for ten seconds of realtime, followed by one second of data collection, plus twenty periods of no data collection for ten seconds of process CPU time, followed by two CPU-time seconds of data collection.
+five periods of no data collection for ten seconds of real-time, followed by one second of data collection, plus twenty periods of no data collection for ten seconds of process CPU time, followed by two CPU-time seconds of data collection.